deepgenerativemodels/notes/introduction/index.md

 Fortunately, the real world is highly structured and automatically discovering the underlying structure is key to learning generative models.
-For example, we can hope to learn some basic artifacts about dogs even with just a few images: two eyes, two ears, fur etc. Instead of incorporating this prior knowledge explicitly, we will hope the model learns the underlying structure directly from data.
-There is no free lunch however, and indeed successful learning of generative models will involve instantiating the optimization problem in
+For example, we can hope to learn some basic artifacts about dogs even with just a few images: two eyes, two ears, fur, etc. Instead of incorporating this prior knowledge explicitly, we will hope the model learns the underlying structure directly from data.
+There is no free lunch, however, and indeed successful learning of generative models will involve instantiating the optimization problem in
 $$(\ref{eq:learning_gm})$$ in a suitable way.
 In this course, we will be primarily interested in the following questions: